InfVSR: Toward Consistency-Driven Streaming Generative Video Super-Resolution: Methodology

 \subsection{Causal DiT Architecture}

-Our method builds upon a pretrained T2V diffusion model, which typically consists of: (1) a 3D VAE that compresses spatial dimensions by $8\times$ and temporal length from $4n+1$ to $n+1$ frames, and (2) a pre-trained 3D DiT.
-As this DiT is originally pre-trained for generating short video clips with full attention, adaptations need to be made to support causal inference.
+Our method builds upon a pretrained T2V diffusion model, which typically consists of: (1) a 3D VAE that compresses spatial dimensions by $8\times$ and temporal length from $4n+1$ to $n+1$ frames, and (2) a pretrained 3D DiT.
+As this DiT is originally pretrained for generating short video clips with bidirectional full attention, adaptations need to be made to support causal inference.
 To be specific, we introduce a dual-timescale temporal modeling based on VSR specialties.

-\textbf{Local Smoothness via Rolling KV-cache.} The pretrained DiT exhibits strong sequence modeling capabilities over tokenized video representations.
-To enhance scalability for long-form inference, we draw inspiration from causal inference in large language models and employ a KV-cache mechanism.
-Specifically, in the self-attention layers, we assign absolute positional embeddings to both queries and keys based on the chunk’s position in the original video timeline.
-The key and value tensors accumulated from previous chunks are then concatenated with the current chunk's KV representations.
-This design enables the model to maintain temporal awareness across chunk boundaries without reprocessing earlier frames.
-As a result, the model achieves smooth transitions and strong local temporal consistency, while keeping memory usage constant over time.

-Unlike video generation, where a long KV-cache is typically required to preserve motion continuity, VSR does not necessitate such extensive memory.
-The LR input already provides strong structural priors.
-We argue that maintaining a fixed-length, rolling KV-cache brings two key benefits in the VSR settings.
-(1) It prevents memory and computation from growing unbounded with video length.
-(2) It ensures that each chunk during training and inference faces a more consistent local distribution, which facilitates better convergence and generalization.
-Therefore, we adopt a rolling-update strategy for the KV-cache, where only a limited number of past frames are used for the current chunk's attention.
+\textbf{Local Smoothness via Rolling KV-cache.} To enhance long-form inference in pretrained DiTs, we implement a KV-cache mechanism inspired by LLMs.
+By assigning absolute positional embeddings to queries and keys based on their original timeline, the model maintains temporal awareness.
+Concatenating current KV tensors with cached ones ensures smooth transitions without reprocessing earlier frames.
+We adopt a rolling cache for VSR because, unlike video generation, VSR benefits from strong structural priors in LR inputs, making extensive memory unnecessary.
+We adopt a fixed-length, rolling KV-cache for two reasons: Efficiency: It keeps memory and computation constant, preventing unbounded growth.
+Generalization: It ensures a consistent local distribution during training and inference.
+This strategy achieves strong temporal consistency and constant memory usage, regardless of video length.